 C) Discount Rate: Reduction in discount rate in subsequent valuations can increase the plan's liability.

-D) Mortality and disability - Actual deaths and disability cases proving lower or higher than assumed in the valuation can impact the liabilities.
+D) Mortality and disability - Actual deaths and disability cases proving to be lower or higher than assumed in the valuation can impact the liabilities.

 (f) Defined benefit liability and employer contributions: Funding levels are monitored on an annual basis and the current contribution rate is 30% of basic salary and dearness allowance.
 The Company considers that the contribution rates set at the last valuation date are sufficient to eliminate the deficit over the agreed period and that regular contributions, which are based on service costs, will not increase significantly.

-(a) The Company has a system of obtaining periodic confirmation of balances from banks and other parties.
-There are no unconfi rmed balances in respect of bank accounts and borrowings from banks & financial institutions.
-With regard to receivables for energy sales, the Company sends demand intimations to the beneficiaries with details of amount paid and balance outstanding which can be said to be automatically confi rmed on receipt of subsequent payment from such benefi ciaries.
+The Company has a system of obtaining periodic confirmation of balances from banks and other parties.
+There are no unconfirmed balances in respect of bank accounts and borrowings from banks & financial institutions.
+With regard to receivables for sale of power, the Company sends demand intimations to the beneficiaries with details of amount paid and balance outstanding, which can be said to be automatically confirmed on receipt of subsequent payment from such beneficiaries.
 In addition, reconciliation with beneficiaries and other customers is generally done on quarterly basis.
+So far as trade/other payables and loans and advances are concerned, the confirmation letters/ emails for outstanding balances of ' 0.05 crore or above in respect of each party as at 31st December, 2024 were sent to the parties.
+Some of these balances are subject to confirmation/ reconciliation.
+In the opinion of the management, unconfirmed balances will not require any adjustment having a material impact on the Financial Statements of the Company.

 (i) Accounting Treatment of Leases as per Ind AS 116:

 The Company assesses whether a contract is or contains a lease, at the inception of the contract.
-The Company recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets (such as tablets and personal computers, small items of office furniture and telephones).
-For these leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.
+The Company recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a term of 12 months or less) and leases of low value assets (such as tablets and personal computers, small items of office furniture and telephones).
+For such short-term leases or lease of assets where the underlying asset is of low value, the Company recognises the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted by using the rate implicit in the lease.
 If this rate cannot be readily determined, the Company uses its incremental borrowing rate.